emboyeriii1972/SDEV143FinalProject/README.md

 Mod2Vid5 is moving back and forth between histories Mod2Vid6 is cleanly amending a commit
-Mod2Vid7 is a summary of git best practices, most were hit during the other videos but wanted to make sure none were missed
+Mod2Vid7 is a summary of git best practices, most were hit during the other videos but wanted to make sure none were missed Mod4Vid1 is working with issues.
+Not the video asked for in the text but the first one I used for screenshots.  git Mod4Vid2 is a beginning working with branches video.